geonetwork/core-doc-sources/eng/developer/source/xml_services/schema_information.rst

 Metadata schemas can be plugged into GeoNetwork - see :ref:`schemaPlugins`.
 Any application that needs to know:

-- which schemas are plugged into GeoNetwork should use the :ref:`xml.info` service
+- information (eg. names, versions, namespaces, converters) about metadata schemas that are plugged into GeoNetwork should use the :ref:`xml.info` service
 - information about the schema elements and codelists should use the ``xml.schema.info`` service described in this section of the manual.

 xml.schema.info